mixcoac/sparky/README.md

 [Sparky is currently in the process of being added to Gogh](https://github.com/Gogh-Co/Gogh/pull/423).

 ### Base16
-Using Base16 builders/manager, you can load Sparky using [`sparky.yml`](src/sparky.yml).
+Using Base16 builders/managers, you can load Sparky using [`sparky.yml`](src/sparky.yml).

-This allows you to import Sparky to basically anything with a Base16 builder/manager like [Flavours](https://github.com/misterio77/flavours) or [Themix](https://github.com/themix-project/themix-gui).
+This allows you to import Sparky into basically anything with a Base16 builder/manager like [Flavours](https://github.com/misterio77/flavours) or [Themix](https://github.com/themix-project/themix-gui).

 ### Community-sourced Themes
 You can find Sparky community themes searching for [#sparky-theme](https://github.com/search?q=sparky-theme) in Github.